 So let me ask you a simple question.
-If your prince charming enters the room this very moment and beelines toward you to ask you out – are you ready?
-Are you prepared to create the amazing relationship that you desire with this incredible guy?
-Or – are there still aspects of your past that you catch yourself dragging into you present?
+If your prince (or princess) charming enters the room this very moment and beelines toward you to ask you out – are you ready?
+Are you prepared to create the amazing relationship that you desire with this person?
+Or – are there still aspects of your past that you catch yourself dragging into your present?
 Are there negative relationship patterns that you notice repeat themselves in your life?
-No worries – we all have it.
-The real question is not whether you have it, but how you let it go.
+No worries – we all have baggage.
+The real question is not whether you have it, but whether you're ready to let it go.

 How can Relationship Help assist me in creating the relationship I want?

-To answer this question, let’s talk about some important and overlooked principles of how relationships, including gay relationships, come about.
+To answer this question, let’s talk about some important and overlooked principles of how relationships, including same-sex relationships, come about.
 We all know that life happens in cycles and patterns.
 Our choice of partners and the unfolding of our relationships occur according to our personal patterns.
 These patterns are dictated by the relationships we had with our parents/caregivers in our formative years.

 Ironically, for us to be able to replicate the core themes of our primary attachment, we need a willing partner to play our game.
-For example, if our unconscious mind re-enacts the trauma of abandonment, we have to find a partner who will be able to abandon us in some way, in order to replay our childhood drama.
-On our search of a mate we will ultimately be drawn to one whose emotional baggage matches our own, and who will be a willing participant in our attachment game.
+For example, if our unconscious mind re-enacts the trauma of abandonment, we have to find a partner who will be able to make us feel abandoned in some way to replay our childhood drama.
+In our search for a mate we will ultimately be drawn to one whose emotional baggage matches our own, and who will be a willing participant in our attachment game.

-To summarize, all of our significant relationships are with the mates who are able to trigger our unresolved baggage, providing us with an opportunity to address and resolve our ‘stuff.’
-This also means that the less baggage we carry with us, the greater our relationships will be.
-Relationship Help is geared to help you free yourself from your past.
-In our work together I will guide you through a powerful process of releasing past unresolved negative emotions such as anger, sadness, fear, guilt, shame and hurt.
-We will also identify and change limiting beliefs you hold about yourself, others, relationships and the world.
+To summarize, all of our significant relationships occur with mates who are able to trigger our unresolved baggage, providing us with an opportunity to address and resolve it.
+This also means that the less baggage we have, the more harmonious our relationships will be.
+Relationship counseling is geared to help you free yourself from your past.
+In our work together I will guide you through a powerful process of releasing unresolved negative emotions such as anger, sadness, fear, guilt, shame, and hurt.
+We will also identify and shift limiting beliefs you hold about yourself, others, relationships, and the world.

 What to expect in therapy with Dr. Harel?

-A wareness – During the first Power-Step we will meet together to discuss what brings you in, what is your current experience in your relationships and what is it that you would like instead.
+Awareness – During the first Power-Step we will meet together to discuss what brings you in, what is your current experience in your relationships and what is it that you would like instead.
 We will talk about your history and set course for our work together.